pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 ## Abstract

 ### Problem description
-The `dtype` is not explicitely taken into account in the current JSON interface.
+The `dtype` is not explicitly taken into account in the current JSON interface.
 To work around this problem, a data schema (e.g. `TableSchema`) must be associated with the JSON file.

 Nevertheless, the current JSON interface is not reversible and has inconsistencies related to the consideration of the `dtype`.